 “Did you have to create your profile via mails or something?”
 I asked.

-“Yeah, I had to send in my photos through mails because back then uploading photos online didn’t work.”
+“Yeah, I had to send in my photos through mails because uploading photos online didn’t work.”

 “How did your wife even know about Match.com?”

-“Funny, her boyfriend back then actually told her about it.
+“Funny, her then-boyfriend told her about it.
 He knew that she wouldn’t marry him but he still wanted her to be happy.
-He saw me on Match and told her that I worked at Cisco, I must be financially secure.”
+He saw me on Match and told her that since I worked at Cisco, I must be financially secure.”